Healthy Lifestyle Program

 - An evidence-based 6-week program adapted from the CDC’s Diabetes Prevention Program.
 This program aims to help UT personnel create healthier lifestyles through physical activity, proper nutrition, and healthy habits.
 In the lunch and learn style sessions, participants will learn about the current recommendations for areas of health and wellness.
 Participants will set and work to achieve individual goals based on their current levels of engagement.
 Over the course of the program, participants will learn skill sets that will help them meet their goals and the adopt a healthy lifestyle as part of their daily routines.

-- Campus Wellness fund were created to provide opportunities for departments to develop health and wellness related initiatives in partnership with Be Well.
+- The Campus Wellness Fund was created to provide opportunities for departments to develop health and wellness related initiatives in partnership with Be Well.
 The initiatives must align with one or more of the Be Well focus areas: Move More, Eat Better, and Cut out Tobacco.
 Fund recipients will work with Be Well staff to implement the proposed projects.
 As we strive to make the University of Tennessee a healthier place, we encourage you to apply and help promote wellness in your department.
 Sustainable projects and departments which include matching funds in their proposed projects are highly encouraged.
-Applications will be released in November.

 - In partnership with the UT Culinary Institute, Be Well is happy to announce the sponsorship of a series of healthy cooking classes.
 These hands on cooking classes offer an opportunity for participants to learn more about health cooking methods and recipes.
 The classes are limited in size and are free for UT employees.

 - A monthly wellness newsletter that is published on our website and advertised through Tennessee Today.
 Through this publication we share general health and wellness information, events, and also announce Wellness Warrior Award Winners.
 To contribute to HealthyUT contact the admin at firstname.lastname@example.org